Key Takeaways

 Option 4: Let Property Go to Tax Sale (Last Resort)

 If fines exceed property value, some owners stop paying and let the property go to Shelby County tax sale.
-This is a last resort with significant consequences:
+For a deeper look at that process and how to avoid it, see our guide on Memphis property tax delinquency and tax sale.
+Walking away is a last resort with significant consequences:

 - Destroys your credit